alttch/bma-info/eva4/install.rst

 .. note::

-    When deploying new EVA ICS services, always avoid using "user" field in the service primary params section (remove it if using the default templates).
+    When deploying new services on EVA ICS system, which runs under a restricted user, avoid using "user" field in the service primary params section (remove it if using the default templates).